retorded/future-of-fintech/README.md

 ```sh
 pip uninstall empower
 ```
-and the package, along with the script, will be removed.
+and the package will be removed

+### Credit

+The development of this project has to a large degree been based on the pallets [flask tutorial](https://flask.palletsprojects.com/en/2.2.x/tutorial/) ([github](https://github.com/pallets/flask/))